geodrns/pokemon-vgc-ai/README.md

 * Minor bug fixed in PkmBattleEnv where speed change only affected one of the trainers (3.0.2)
 * Minor bug fixed in stadard moves where one of the names would print wrongly (3.0.2)
 * Minor bug fixed in PkmBattleEnv where burned and frozen status where not implemented (3.0.3)
+* Minor bug fixed in PkmBattleEnv where StringShot/hail effect did not work and frozen status did not work (3.0.4)

 ## Installation (New)